Table of Contents

 When a company undertakes similar projects on a regular basis, it becomes simpler to draw parallels between the deliverables and associated expenses and to adapt those according to the project's magnitude and complexity.

 If a comprehensive work breakdown structure is open, this technique, also known as analytical estimating, is the most precise estimating method.
-The project deliverables are divided into work packages using a work breakdown framework (each work suite comprised of a series of tasks).
+The project deliverables are divided into work packages using a work breakdown framework (each work suite is comprised of a series of tasks).

 The project team calculates the cost of finishing each task, and then totals the expenses of all the project's principal tasks and work suites to arrive at a cost estimate for the overall project — thus it is named bottom-up estimating.
 Bottom-up estimates can benefit from the knowledge of experienced project team members, who are thoroughly trained and professionally qualified to estimate the project costs.